jjmedinaariza/modelling_book/docs/05-inference.md

 ##   99.6274
 ```

-Ignore for now the few first lines.
+Ignore for now the few first lines of this output.
 Just focus on the 95% interval.
 You will see it is not wildly different from the one we derived using the actual standard error.

-If you want a different confidence interval, say 99%, you can pass an additional argument to change the default in the `t.test()` function:
+If you want a different confidence interval, say 99%, you can pass an additional argument to change the default in the `t.test()` function.
+In this case, when saying `.99` we are saying that if we were to repeat the procedure 99% of the confidence intervals would cover the population parameter.

 ```r